-The Search bar is the main control used to select the JIRA projects and issues to be included in your report.
+The hybrid search bar is the main control used to select the JIRA projects and issues to be included in your report:

-- new and casual JIRA users who are familiar with just the basics of their team's projects and issues,
+- new and casual JIRA users familiar with just the basics of their team's projects and issues,

 - regular JIRA users who work with multiple projects, understand project categories and have defined their own JIRA search filters for qualified issue review, and

 - JIRA power users who do advanced searches in the JIRA Issue Navigator and craft sophisticated JIRA Query Language (JQL) statements for complex searches.

 The red asterisk ("*") next to the search bar indicates that it is a required entry for every report.